Eric Massa: 2006

-In 2006, Massa ran for Congress in New York's 29th congressional district on the strength of his military background, which it was hoped would appeal to veterans and to independents who favor a strong defense policy.
-During the campaign, Massa positioned himself as strongly opposed to the Iraq war and unrestricted free trade, favoring instead fair trade.
-Other issues in his platform included expanding farm aid programs, as well as bringing homeland security money to the 29th District.

-On Election night, incumbent Republican Rep. Randy Kuhl led Massa by a 52%-48% margin.
+In 2006, Massa ran for Congress in New York's 29th congressional district on the strength of his military background.
+On election night, incumbent Republican Rep. Randy Kuhl led Massa by a 52%-48% margin.
 Massa requested a recount and an accounting of absentee ballots because 6,000 votes separated the two and 10,000 were left to be counted.
 After a week of waiting, the ballots were approximately even and Congressman Kuhl was re-elected.
 Massa conceded the election with a telephone call to Congressman Kuhl.

 2008

 Almost immediately after conceding defeat in 2006, Massa prepared for a rematch against Kuhl in 2008.
 The race remained tight through the campaign; however, Massa emerged victorious, defeating Kuhl 51% to 49% (a margin of approximately 4000 votes), although Kuhl did not immediately concede defeat.
 All voting machines were impounded at Kuhl's request (pending a re-count), with 12,000 absentee ballots to be counted.
 The recount yielded a margin of victory of approximately 4,000 votes for Massa, and Kuhl conceded the race on November 21.
 Some press reports attributed Massa's victory to the plurality he attained among voters in Cattaraugus County, which voted for Kuhl in 2004 and 2006.